 “Thank you again for all your ideas”

-I book presentations in Illinois, Indiana, Michigan, and Wisconsin year-round.
+I book in-person presentations in Illinois, Indiana, Michigan, and Wisconsin year-round.

 Finding the British Isles in America